How the prosecution sees your case.

 Our team of criminal defense attorneys at Lyons, Snyder & Collin have experience handling every type of issue including confidential informants, undercover police officers, and covert recording devices.
 We will often prepare innovative motions to suppress illegally seized evidence or statements obtained in violation of your fourth Amendment rights.

 Experience equals results.

 The drug attorneys at Lyons, Snyder & Collin are familiar with the law concerning possession, sale / delivery, and trafficking of drug offenses.
 Marc P. Lyons and Philip M. Snyder aggressively advocate our client’s position to the State Attorney’s Office before a case filer reaches a decision.
 Our drug crime attorneys always request the State Attorney’s Office not to file enhanced charges that include more sever penalties.

 The drug lawyers at Lyons, Snyder & Collin thoroughly prepares vigorous defenses for clients facing State and Federal charges of:

 - Possession of Drugs

 - Sale/Manufacture/Deliver Drugs

 - Obtaining Drugs by Fraud

-Contact the Plantation drug crime attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for your free consultation.
+Contact the Fort Lauderdale drug crime attorneys at Lyons, Snyder & Collin 24 hours a day, 7 days a week at 954.462.8035 for your free consultation.